KenKundert/ntlog/README.rst

         -h, --help               print this usage message

 When run, *ntLog* copies the contents of ``<logfile>`` into ``<logfile>.nt``.

+Log entries older than ``--keep-for`` days are deleted.
+If units are not specified, ``--keep-for`` is given in days.
+However you can directly specify the units in terms of seconds (s, sec, second, seconds), minutes (m, min, minute, minutes), hours (h, hr, hour, hours), days (d, day, days), weeks (w, W, week, weeks), months (M, month, months), and years (y, Y, year, years).

-Any log entries that are older than ``--keep-for`` days are deleted.
-In addition, if the number of entries exceeds ``--max-entries``, the oldest entries are deleted.
+If the number of entries exceeds ``--max-entries``, the oldest entries are deleted even if they are younger than the ``--keep-for`` limit.

 If ``--delete`` is specified, the given log file is deleted after its contents are incorporated into the running log file.

-The key used when filing log entries into the *NestedText* document is the timestamp of the modification time of the file.
-The given logfile is always kept, even if it is older than the ``--keep-for`` limit.
+The key used when filing log entries into the *NestedText* document is the timestamp of the modification time of the given log file.

+The given log file is always kept, even if it is older than the ``--keep-for`` limit.

 Log entries are sorted from most recent to oldest, with the most recent at the top of the *NestedText* file.
 The one exception to this rule is that the given